 Last month an 11 year old computer prodigy named Reuben Paul demonstrated to a shocked audience of cybersecurity experts just how easy it is to “hack” into consumer technology devices when he hacked his own smart teddy bear at a conference.
 He said of his trick, “I basically showed how I could connect to [a remote Internet-connected device], and send commands to it.”
+Today, we talk about spying tech fears that can be an issue for overall cybersecurity.

 Talk about one more thing to worry about!